Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

    > export NEXUS_PASSWORD
    > ```
    >
-   > Otherwise, a random 32-character base-64-encoded string will be generated
+   > Otherwise, the upgrade will try to use the password in the `nexus-admin-credential`
-   > and updated as the default `admin` password when Nexus is upgraded.
+   > secret and fail to upgrade Nexus.

 1. (`ncn-m001#`) Run the script.